renepacchaux/huntington-bank-pavilion/README.md

 ## UX on outdoor Chicago music venue

 "Is it hot out -- is it a nice spot?".
 Music, outdoors, the lake, and favorite listening with friends.
 What if you _know_ it is not all great.
-At what point do you just make it part of the experience?
+At what point do you surrender to bad weather and questionable parking as part of the overall experience?

 ### Time allocated
 Two weeks